Logotyp Jordbruksverket

 Amateur varieties

-An amateur variety is a vegetable variety without value for commercial cultivation, but which has been developed for cultivation under special circumstances.
+An amateur variety is a vegetable variety without value for commercial cultivation, but has been developed for cultivation under special circumstances.
 This means that the variety has been developed to, for example, be cultivated in a special climate or in special soils.
 In order to market seed of an amateur variety, it must be included on a list of varieties.

 The rules for amateur varieties differ from the rules for other kinds of vegetables: